samanajd2/shadowsocks-rust/README.md

 ## GUI Shadowsocks-Rust
-Or You can use [Shadowsocks-GUI-Rust](https://github.com/samanajd2/shadowsocks-gui-rust) Instead.
+You can use [Shadowsocks-GUI-Rust](https://github.com/samanajd2/shadowsocks-gui-rust) Instead.
+It is simple to use.

 ## License